RadioAstronomySoftwareGroup/pyuvdata/README.md

 ## UVData File standard notes
 * miriad has been thoroughly tested with aipy-style miriad files and minimally tested with ATCA files
-* uvfits conforms to AIPS memo 117 (as of May 2015).
+* uvfits conforms to AIPS memo 117 (as of March 2020).
 It is tested against FHD, CASA, and AIPS.
 However AIPS is limited to <80 antennas and CASA uvfits import does not seem to support >255 antennas.
+* CASA measurement sets (TODO: Add more here about how we test these).
 * uvh5 is an HDF5-based file format defined by the HERA collaboration, details in the [uvh5 memo](docs/references/uvh5_memo.pdf).
 Note that this is a somewhat new format, so it may evolve a bit but we will strive to make future versions backwards compatible with the current format.
 It is probably not compatible with other interferometric HDF5 files defined by other groups.
 * FHD (read-only support, tested against MWA and PAPER data)
-* CASA measurement sets (read-only support)
 * MIR (read-only support, tested agains SMA data)
+* MWA correlator FITS files (read-only support, tested against Cotter outputs and FHD)

 ## UVCal file formats
 * calfits: a new format defined in pyuvdata, details in the [calfits_memo](docs/references/calfits_memo.pdf).